 Book ownership is an important step towards children’s love of reading.
 Children who own books and come from homes where books are available perform much better at school.
 READ to RISE distributes brightly coloured, high quality books that are educational, entertaining and inspirational.
 Our programme introduces books into many homes for the first time giving parents the opportunity to read with their children, and giving children the chance to share the magic of reading with siblings and friends.

-A critical part of our programme is that we do not just drop books and mini-libraries off at schools, rather, along with volunteer readers, we personally visit every classroom to which we contribute.
+A critical part of our programme is that we do not just drop books off at schools, rather, we personally visit every classroom to which we contribute.
 This is central to our efforts to inspire learners to read and to create excitement about learning.
 We have designed a highly interactive session which engages learners in reading and comprehension.
 We use brightly coloured posters and props, we read to the learners and conduct a reading session with them.
 Lastly we use song to instill the excitement about reading.

-We offer 7 class programmes, which are based on the Oaky Series which have been teacher-approved for this age group.
-The author of these books is Athol Williams and the books are illustrated by Taryn Lock.
+We offer 8 class programmes, which are based on the Oaky Series which have been teacher-approved for this age group.

 If we can’t take children to a library, we will take a library to the children.